zerops-recipe-apps/go-hello-world-app/README.md

       # No build steps are needed, since we only care about source code.
       deployFiles: .
     run:
+      # Choosing Ubuntu as OS for development, as it has
+      # richer tool-set then Alpine.
+      os: ubuntu
       base: go@1
       # We would also like to test and try the app from the outside,
       # make the development port accessible.